 Please refer to our Product and Price Sheet for further details on the current regulated pricing order tariffs for small business and residential customers.

-In addition to our discounted tariffs for smaller customers, our competitive customised prices have saved tens of thousands, and in some cases hundreds of thousands, of dollars on their electricity bills each year for our large business customers.
+For large customers on negotiated agreements our competitive customised prices have saved tens of thousands, and in some cases hundreds of thousands, of dollars on their electricity bills each year.

 Our large business customers are all provided with customised pricing specific to their consumption patterns, payment terms, and external market prices at the time of contracting.
 If you are a large business customer and would like to get more information, please go to our Large Business Customers page.

 We sell electricity to eligible customers in the following grid-connected regions:

 - Tennant Creek